-In Japanese culture, concepts of minimalism and the philosophy of “less is more” have been the standard for thousands of years.
-Japanese people have long recognized the significance in only keeping the objects in their homes that are absolutely necessary and living a lifestyle based around simplicity and intention.
+In Japanese culture, concepts like minimalism and the philosophy of “less is more” have been in practice for thousands of years.
+Japanese people have long recognized the significance in keeping only the objects that are absolutely necessary in their homes while living a lifestyle based around simplicity and intention.
 This is not to say that all Japanese people live this way, but from Zen Buddhists to modern minimalistic Tokyo apartments, these principles can be observed in almost all corners of Japanese society.
 As a society that's average lifespan is over 80 years old, Japan has perfected the art of keeping its citizens healthy.
-Even when it comes to sleeping, these standards hold true.
+Even when it comes to sleep style, these concepts hold true.

 The tradition of the shikifuton sleep system perfectly represents the Japanese lifestyle.
-The shikibuton is a type of Japanese bedding that embodies simplicity; an uncomplicated sleeping mat filled with nothing but pure cotton filling which is intended to be laid on natural tatami grass flooring.
-Continue reading to learn how switching to a shikifuton can improve your health and wellbeing.
+The shikibuton is a type of Japanese bedding that embodies simplicity; an uncomplicated sleeping mat filled with nothing but pure cotton filling, which is intended to be laid on natural tatami grass flooring.
+Continue reading to learn how switching to a Japanese-style futon can help improve your health and wellbeing.

-Contrary to what may seem more comfortable, firm mattresses generally support healthier sleep posture than plush mattresses.
-While the average Western mattress is approximately 10 inches thick and filled with springs, foam, and other materials, the traditional shikifuton is only 3-5” thick and filled with nothing except 100% cotton.
+Contrary to what may seem more comfortable, firm mattresses, like a shikifuton, generally support healthier sleep posture than plush mattresses.
+While the average Western mattress is approximately 10" thick and filled with springs, foam, and other materials, the J-Life traditional shikifuton is only 3-5” thick (depending on which firmness you choose) and filled with nothing but 100% cotton.

-When we lay on a plush mattress, its cushioning materials cradle our bodies and cause our spines, necks, and other joints to be poorly aligned.
-Since the average person spends approximately ⅓ of their life sleeping, this can take a toll on our back muscles and spines over time.
+When we lay on a plush mattress, its cushioning materials cradle our bodies, causing our spines, necks, and other joints to be poorly aligned for hours on end.
+Since the average person spends approximately ⅓ of their life sleeping, this poor positioning can take a toll on our muscles and joints over time.